dzuizz/cp-templates/README.md

     - Prim's                                   // to be implemented
     - Dial's                                   // to be implemented
     - Shortest Path Faster Algorithm (SPFA)    // to be implemented
+- Geometry
+    - Count No. of Intersections of Lines
-- Misc.
+- Miscellaneous
-    - Convex Hull
+    - Convex Hull // to be implemented
-    - Matrix Exponentiation
+    - Matrix Exponentiation // to be implemented